fz172/fanfly/_posts/2026-07-17-post_wing_mount_part_3.md

 ### Failed Test on Boost Pump

-With boost pump connected, I turned on master switch expecting the pumps start to self test and make some sound.
-But everything was quite.
+With the boost pump connected, I turned on the master switch expecting the pumps to start a self-test and make some sound.
+But everything was quiet.

 I turned on avionics, EMS backup, lane A/B, toggled fuel selectors, toggled pump 1/2 selectors, pump override switch, but nothing caused the boost pump to start.